aspecker/giphy-api/README.md

 ## Adam Specker

 ## TO-DOs
-* when images populate, page grows causing background image to distort in size
-* alter search algorithm so that a new selection of gifs is returned each time, using random not search
 * major formatting is needed so that the gif loadout is standardized

-* improve usage of giphy api to generate more relevant gifs (no unrelated gifs)
+## DONES
+* (making repeated ajax calls led to too long load times) alter search algorithm so that a new selection of gifs is returned each time, using random not search
 * buttons added from form do not properly make api call

-## DONES
+* when images populate, page grows causing background image to distort in size

 ### Pseudocode
 * Build array of strings which will be gif keywords